B I O G R A P H Y

 After initially being a student of art in Kassel, Germany, Burnt started to focus on music exclusively from the late 1980s onwards.
 He went on to attend the Academy of Media Arts in Cologne as a postgraduate student and began to publish his musical works along with his studio productions in 1979.
 He also began performing live around the same time, both of which soon attracted the attention of the Cologne electronic music scene.
 From there he progressed to various notable music collaborations throughout the 1990s on projects with the likes of Jaki Liebezeit, Hayden Chisholm, Root70, Atom™ (as Flanger), Tim Motzer, Steve Jansen and David Sylvian (as Nine Horses).

-His studio and on-stage partnership with Jaki Liebezeit, the former drummer of CAN, now dates back 15 years; the two musicians have developed pioneering electronic-acoustic music over that period.
-On the strength of their craft and universal musical vocabulary they have consciously distanced themselves from the traditional formulas of Western European and Anglo-American music.
+His studio and on-stage partnership with Jaki Liebezeit, the former drummer of CAN, dated 17 years.
+On the strength of their craft and universal musical vocabulary they have consciously distanced themselves from the formulas of Western European and Anglo-American music.